 So much so, that regular cleaning wasn’t just a good idea, but imperative to keeping your guns in safe, working order.
 As carbon and soot collected from repeated firings, the bore of the gun would begin to shrink.

-Now these first barrels with linear cuts didn’t impart rifling on bullets, but rather kept them from spinning randomly as they left the muzzle.
-This mean the round’s trajectory was more akin to, “knuckling” as they traveled down range than their original curveball style paths.
+Now, these first barrels with linear cuts didn’t impart rifling on bullets, but rather kept them from spinning randomly as they left the muzzle.
+This meant the round’s trajectory was more akin to “knuckling” as they traveled downrange than their original curveball style paths.

 At some point, a gunsmith tried spiraling the grooves and the rest is history.
 But the engineers at Franklin decided to take a closer look at the progenitor of modern rifling – these German-style straight lands and grooves.

-As with pre-Napoleonic muzzle loaders, the Reformation also benefits from the straight cut grooves in the barrel, but is by no means on par with standard button rifling.
-In testing, the Reformation achieved between four and six MOA groups in my hands.
-Though I only had a chance to fire roughly 30 rounds of 55-grain, FMJ through the gun at steel targets at known distances.
+As with pre-Napoleonic muzzleloaders, the Franklin Armory Reformation also benefits from the straight cut grooves in the barrel but is by no means on par with standard button rifling.
+In testing, the Reformation achieved between four and six MOA groups in my hands, though I only had a chance to fire roughly 30 rounds of 55-grain FMJ through the gun at steel targets at known distances.

 At 50 yards, the Reformation easily landed all rounds on the steel human-silhouette type target.
 Though at 100 yards, the gun would occasionally miss.
 When stretched to 200 yards, the gun would be just as likely to miss the target entirely as it was to hit it.

-During this testing at Media Day at SHOT Show 2018, the Reformation encountered no malfunctions whatsoever, and was both well-balanced and enjoyable to shoot.
-But the destabilized nature of the rounds themselves is concerning for anyone considering the firearm for self defense or hunting.
+During this testing at Media Day at SHOT Show 2018, the Reformation encountered no malfunctions whatsoever.
+It was both well-balanced and enjoyable to shoot.
+But the destabilized nature of the rounds themselves is concerning for anyone considering the firearm for self-defense or hunting.

 When questioned about this, the owner of Franklin Armory responded, “…With… Wally World ammo (referring to off-the-shelf, FMJ ammunition from Walmart) that where’s where you’re going to get non-stabilized projectile.
 You’ll get four MOA, the bullet will tumble, hit the target sideways … and probably do even more damage”

-As far as as terminal ballistics are concerned, most ammo makers don’t design their rounds to impart the maximum amount of energy into a target when key-holing.
+As far as terminal ballistics is concerned, most ammo makers don’t design their rounds to impart the maximum amount of energy into a target when key-holing.
 That said, tumbling projectiles are notorious for inflicting horrific tissue damage.

 How much of this damage is hydrostatic, and how much is permanent cavitation is yet to be seen.
 Though given the advancements in defensive ammo tech, it wouldn’t be unreasonable to assume ammo makers could design a projectile around this concept.